MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/publish.md

 ![Partner Center verification error](../../../assets/images/partner-center-acct-verification-error.png)

-## My account `Verification Status`  has not advanced beyond `Email Ownership`.
+## My account *Verification status* has not advanced beyond *Email Ownership*.
 How should I proceed?

-During the `Email Ownership` verification process a verification email is sent to the primary contact email address.
-Please check your primary contact inbox for an email  from **maccount@<span>microsoft</span>.com** with the subject  line `Action needed: Verify your email account with Microsoft` asking you to complete the email verification process.
+During the **Email Ownership** verification process, a verification email is sent to the primary contact email address.
+Please check your primary contact inbox for an email  from **maccount@<span>microsoft</span>.com** with the subject  line *Action needed: Verify your email account with Microsoft*, requesting that you complete the email verification process.
 The verification email will be sent to the email address listed  in your Account Settings page in Partner Center.

 > [!NOTE]
  >The email verification link is only valid for 7 days.
 You can request that we resend the email to you by visiting your Partner profile page and selecting the **Resend verification email** link.
 To ensure that the email is received, whitelist email from Microsoft.com as a safe domain, and check your junk email folders.